TWIP steel: History

 First steel based on plasticity induced by mechanical twinning was found in 1998 which had strength of 800 MPa with a total elongation of above 85%.
 These values vary with deformation temperature, strain rate and chemical composition.

 Researchers have shown that increased work hardening attributed to the partitioning of the austenite grains is the main contributing factor to the overall elongation of TWIP steels in which the mechanical strain of twinning have a rather small contribution.

+Hardening mechanisms

+The work-hardening behaviour of TWIP steels is governed by a dynamic Hall–Petch effect, in which the effective microstructural barrier spacing decreases continuously during plastic deformation.
+Grain boundaries and deformation twins both act as obstacles to dislocation glide, so the characteristic obstacle spacing L is determined by the combined contributions of the grain size d and the deformation-twin spacing t: